Where can I learn more about Apprenticeships?

 Apprenticeships are structured training programmes which can help develop potential employees and deliver real value both to the business and the learners by turning raw talent into a corporate asset.

 Apprentices learn through a combination of on-the-job training and external training with a local training provider or college.
 This gives every learner the chance to work with experienced staff, learn job specific skills and study for a work based qualification.

 What is the Apprenticeship levy?

-The Apprenticeship Levy will be introduced from April 2017 and will apply to all UK employers, both in the private and public sector, if their annual pay bill is £3 million or more.
+The Apprenticeship Levy was introduced in April 2017 and applies to all UK employers, both in the private and public sector, if their annual pay bill is £3 million or more.
 The purpose of the apprenticeship levy is to fund an increase in the number and quality of apprenticeships.

-For more on how the levy will work, follow this link
+For more on how the levy works, follow this link

 Are all of the providers based in the Marches?